Skip to content ↓

 1. Reporting incidents may take place through different routes, e.g. normal reporting via line management or perhaps through the Whistleblowing Policy or direct to the Trust’s internal or external auditors (contact details contained within the Trust’s Statutory Accounts – published on the website).
 The following process will be applied as far as possible, regardless of reporting route.

 1. Investigation of lower level incidents may be left to local management with advice from the Central Finance Team.
 As there may be some crossover into the disciplinary area, advice should be obtained from HR at an early stage.
-For all incidents where fraud or other irregularity is not disproved after initial investigation, the appropriate referral (see below) form for entry into the Frauds and Losses Register should be completed and forwarded to the CFO.
+For all incidents where fraud or other irregularity is not disproved after initial investigation, the appropriate referral (see below) form for entry into the Frauds and Losses Register should be completed and forwarded to the DCEO.

 The Fraud or Other Irregularity Referral Form is shown in Appendix A1.